opds-community/drafts/opds-1.2.md

       type="application/opensearchdescription+xml"/>
 ```

-In an [OpenSearch] description document, the search interface MUST use the media type associated to OPDS Catalogs:
+In an [OpenSearch] description document, the search interface <em class="rfc">must</em> use the media type associated to OPDS Catalogs:

 ```xml
 <Url type="application/atom+xml;profile=opds-catalog;kind=acquisition"
      template="http://example.com/search?q={searchTerms}" />
 ```

-An OPDS Catalog MAY also provide more advanced possibilities for its search endpoint, using one or more fully qualified parameters from the Atom namespace such as:
+An OPDS Catalog <em class="rfc">may</em> also provide more advanced possibilities for its search endpoint, using one or more fully qualified parameters from the Atom namespace such as:

 - atom:author
 - atom:contributor
 - atom:title

-OPDS Catalog Feed Documents MAY include elements from the [OpenSearch] namespace such as `opensearch:totalResults` or `opensearch:itemsPerPage` in [OpenSearch] responses.
+OPDS Catalog Feed Documents <em class="rfc">may</em> include elements from the [OpenSearch] namespace such as `opensearch:totalResults` or `opensearch:itemsPerPage` in [OpenSearch] responses.

 **Open Search Description Document Example**